Head of Department: Mr Bainbridge

 Year 12 (Physical Geography): Topic 1 - Tectonic Hazards; Topic 2 – Coasts.

 Year 12 (Human Geography): Topic 1 - Globalisation; Topic 2 - Diverse Places.

-Geography is a popular choice at A Level, with two classes and over 30 students taking the subject each year in the past two years.
-The current Year 13 students undertook their fieldwork on a four-day residential visit to Liverpool and Blackpool last year.
-In March, over twenty of this cohort are going on a four-day visit to Iceland, which will hopefully be a great way to say goodbye to Geography at Burnham Grammar School.
+Geography is a popular choice at A-level, with two classes and over 30 students taking the subject each year in the past two years.
+In March, over twenty of the cohort are going on a four-day visit to Iceland, which will hopefully be a great way to say goodbye to Geography at Burnham Grammar School.
 A new five day residential to the North Norfolk coast in the summer term of year 12 provides our students with the opportunity to test out their theoretical understanding of the subject in the real world.
 It also supports them in writing up their non-examined assessments, worth 20% of the A-level.